OpenNebula/docs/source/management_and_operations/backups/io_limit.rst

 Backup operations may incur in a high I/O or CPU demands.
 This will add noise to the VMs running in the hypervisor.
 You can control resource usage of the backup operations by:

   * Lower the priority of the associated processes.
-Backup commands are run under a given ionice priority (best-effor, class 2 scheduler); and a given nice.
+Backup commands are run under a given ionice priority (best-effort, class 2 scheduler); and a given nice.

   * Confine the associated processes in a cgroup.
 OpenNebula will create a systemd slice for each backup datastore so the backup commands run with a limited number or read/write IOPS and CPU Quota.